franjoespejo/tenis/README.md

-# Tenis- socket
+# Tennis game with sockets

 This is the source code for a pof using socket.

-The tenis game is composed by three parts.
+The tennis game is composed by three parts.

 - Server socket.io
 - Server php